 3. Chelsea Boots

 These laceless boots are minimal and timeless.
-They originated in the 19th century and gained popularity in Chelsea in London.
-Which is where they got their name.
-They have been a classic staple of men’s wardrobe ever since.
+They originated in the 19th century and gained popularity in Chelsea in London, which is where they got their name.
+They have been a classic staple of men’s capsules wardrobes ever since.

 Chelsea boots are traditionally made of leather but can be found in suede as well.
 The silhouette of the boot is the strongest pulling point.